There shall be a Building & Works Committee for each of the Institute, consisting of the following members namely:

 The Engineering and Maintenance Unit (E & MU) is one of the important service units which play a vital role providing the requisite infrastructure facilities and all other amenities in the campus.

-The Faculty In-charge is the Head of Engineering Unit who reports to Director / Dean (P&D).
-Under this unit, One Executive Engineer, One Assistant Engineer and Three Supervisors are working and supporting the Faculty In-charge.
-One Project Engineer on deputation from state government will look after the day to day activities of Engineering and Maintenance Unit.
+The Superintending Engineer is the Head of Engineering Unit who assist to Director, Dean (P&D) and Registrar.
+Under this unit, One Executive Engineer (Civil), One Executive Engineer (Electrical) and Three Supervisors are working and supporting the Head of Engineering Unit .

 In addition to the powers provided under sub-section (1) of section 13 of the NITs Act, 2007, the Board shall be empowered: